 A partnership deed is an agreement between two or more individuals who sign a contract to start a profitable business together.
 They agree to be the co-owners, distribute responsibilities, income or losses for running a business.
 In the Partnership deed, the partners are equally responsible for the debt of an organisation.
 The documentation of all these features of partnerships agreement is known as partnership deeds.

-Given below are important MCQs on Partnership Deed to analyze your understanding of the topic.
+Given below are important MCQs on Partnership Deed to analyse your understanding of the topic.
 The answers are also given for your reference.

 Partnership Deed MCQs